7 questions to measure workplace accountability

 1. We hold ourselves and our team members accountable for results.

 This statement addresses the level at which employees perceive accountability across the organization.
 This is a good measure of the extent to which accountability is exhibited at the broader organizational level.
-The item was purposefully developed to be in the “we” format in order to mitigate social desirability bias.
+The item was purposefully developed to be in the “we” format to mitigate social desirability bias.

 2. I know how my work contributes to the goals of [my company].

 This question addresses individual-level accountability.
 Do employees understand how their work contributes to organizational goals and priorities?
-Less favorable scores here may indicate an opportunity to dig deeper and identify whether employees feel like they have adequate influence over their work to ensure it is aligned with strategic priorities.
+Less favorable scores here may indicate an opportunity to dig deeper and identify whether employees feel they have adequate influence over their work to ensure it is aligned with strategic priorities.

 We also recognize that you may want to dive deeper into measuring accountability.
 Below are five additional questions to consider including in your next engagement survey.